belangeo/pyo/doc/PyoObject/BandSplit.rst

     Split an input signal into multiple frequency bands.

-    The signal will be filtered into `num` bands between `min` and `max` frequencies and each band will be assigned to an independent audio stream.
-Useful for multi-bands processing.
+    The signal will be filtered into `num` bands between `min` and `max` frequencies.
+    Each band will then be assigned to an independent audio stream.
+Useful for multiband processing.

     :param input: :class:`PyoObject`